leimao/Text_Language_Identifier/README.md

 Multi-Layer Perceptron and Naive Bayes does not perform significantly better than logistic regression.

 The model could not be improved better probably due to the quality of training data is low.
-For example, in the training dataset, "advertisement addressed to members of the House of Representatives ." is labeled as "ru"; "\u2022 Florida \u2022" is labeled as "da".
+For example, in the training dataset, "advertisement addressed to members of the House of Representatives ." is labeled as "ru"; "\u2022 Florida \u2022" is labeled as "da" (\u2022 is •).
 These two examples are found in the first twenty training data in the dataset.

 With training data of better quality, I  would expect the performance of the model could be around 85% - 90% with only logistic regression.